 Can Badger and Fox find the treasure at the end of the rainbow?
 Does it even exist?
-At the End of the Rainbow is a lovely story about friendship and treasure and has inspired many crafts, learning activities, discussions and even a birthday party!
+This heartwarming story about friendship and treasure has inspired many of our crafts, learning activities, discussions and even a birthday party!
+It’s a wonderful story to read in preparation for St Patrick’s Day rainbow activities.

 The Story: Badger and Fox have heard there is treasure at the end of the rainbow.
 They’re not sure what treasure is (although Badger thinks it will make them rich!) so they decide to try and find it.
 On their way to the end of the rainbow they come across Squirrel and his treasure, Mother Duck and her treasure and Old Hare and his treasure.
 Their treasure isn’t gold or silver and as Fox and Badger shelter from the rain they realise that treasure is something special that makes you happy.
 The rainbow reappears after the rain stops but Badger and Fox are too busy appreciating their new treasure to notice.